Python Lesson 8: Machine Learning

 6. Exercises.

-Scikit-learn is an open source machine learning library that supports supervised and unsupervised learning.
-It also provides various tools for model fitting, data preprocessing, model selection, model evaluation, and many other utilities.
-To install scikit-learn simply type:
+The scikit-learn library (homepage [https://scikit-learn.org/stable/][https://scikit-learn.org/stable/]) is an open source machine learning library that supports supervised and unsupervised learning.
+It also provides tools for model fitting, data preprocessing, model selection, model evaluation, and many other utilities.
+You can see the available supervised methods in https://scikit-learn.org/stable/supervised_learning.html or the unsupervised ones in https://scikit-learn.org/stable/unsupervised_learning.html To install scikit-learn simply type:

 conda install scikit-learn